Read the information leaflet from inside the pack.

 - Take pregabalin exactly as your doctor tells you to.
 The dose varies from one person to another so it is important that you follow your doctor's instructions carefully.
 There are several strengths of pregabalin capsules available, so it is always worth checking the strength of the capsules each time you get a new prescription to make sure they are what you are expecting.

 - You will be advised to take a low dose when you first start taking pregabalin, and then to increase the dose over the first few weeks.
 This is to allow your body to get used to the new medicine.
 Most people take two or three doses a day once they are on a regular maintenance dose.
 Your doctor will explain all this to you, and the dosing directions will be printed on the label of the pack.
-If you are still unsure about how to take your doses, ask your pharmacist to advise you.
+If you are still unsure about how to take your doses, seek medical advice from a pharmacist.

 - You can take pregabalin before or after food.
 Swallow the capsules with a drink of water.
 If you have been supplied with oral liquid medicine, see the instructions below for using the oral dosing syringe.